tim-one/tim-one.github.io/psf/crimes.md

 - Use of potentially offensive terms, even when self-censored or alluded to indirectly.

 If you can translate that to coherent English, let me know :wink:.
 I don't know what it's trying to say.
 That it violates the CoC to _avoid_ using potentially offensive terms?
 It really needs an example to clarify what it may be talking about.
 If it's referring to "XXXX", [see here](xxxx).

+---
+<a id="crimeSpec"></a>
+- Making assumptions or speculations about other community members’ motivations and/or mental health.

+People are social animals.
+Speculating about others' internal states is hardwired in most.
+It's essential to compassion and empathy.

+Speculation "out loud" is often inappropriate, though, and I don't believe I've ever done much of that.
+For example, I've frequently speculated about why the CoC WG got so much so wrong in my list of "violations".
+But I don't air those internal guesses - none of them are flattering, and I rarely comment if the principle of charity can't be stretched to come up with a positive interpretation.

+But I did indeed speculate openly about Karl Knechtel's internal states.
+In Karl's case, his "indefinite suspension" from Discourse was what spurred me to start a topic on neurodivergence, and since Karl was locked out he couldn't speak for himself.
+I felt I did have non-trivial insight into his internal states, and was open about speaking for him, although stressing that these were only my best guesses.

+Does that violate the CoC?
+I don't know.
+There appear to be a whole universe of things that violate the CoC that the CoC never actually says are violations :wink:.
+I try to live by the Golden Rule instead.

+With respect to which, you can read Karl's blog for yourself (see links on my [PSF topics](psf) page.
+Karl had no problem with what I did, and seems to endorse my speculations.
+In which case, where's the victim here?

+Or are they talking about something else?
+Who can possibly know, since the complaint is so utterly vague?